DanCreative/verapack/README.md

 - Convenient setup process that simplifies setting up local credential files and installs Veracode tools.
 - Manage all scanning configurations from a central `config.yaml` file.
 - Run a **Policy**-, **Sandbox**-, **Sandbox Promotion** or mixed scans asynchronously.
+- You can leave the scans running in the background and view the results in the application once the scans complete.
 - You can use a URL to the repo, path to the local project or provide a list of pre-built artefacts to scan for each of the different applications.
 - Use the [Veracode auto-packager](https://docs.veracode.com/r/About_auto_packaging) to automatically package the applications.
 - Check the latest versions of the installed tooling and automatically update them.